Future developments in Singapore: Population White Paper: Land Use Plan 2030

 In 2013, the Singaporean government announced a new development plan "Singapore 2030" for Singapore, designed to accommodate the growing population.
 It is assumed that the population will reach between 6.5 and 6.9 million by 2030.
-Singapore will increase its land area to 766 km2 square kilometers through land reclamation from the sea.
+Singapore will increase its land area to 766 km2 square kilometres through land reclamation from the sea.
 Most of the reclamation will be done at Tekong and Tuas islands, with additional reclamation points beyond 2030 including Marina East, Changi East, and Pasir Ris.
 Singapore 2030 is part of the Land Use Plan to develop the mostly parts such as Tampines North (expansion), Tengah and Bidadari.
 There are ongoing projects such as 100,000 HDB flats to be built until 2030, followed by Bukit Brown, and somehow post-2030 plans will consist of Paya Lebar Airbase and Southern Waterfront City.

 High-density towns with a full range of amenities such as childcare centers, hospitals, and recreational areas will be built.
 About 60% of Singapore's land will be set aside for housing, industry, and community facilities, up from 52%.
 In addition, 700,000 new housing units will be built, the size of the rail network will be doubled, and some golf courses and military training grounds will make way for redevelopment.
 According to the plans, 85% of Singaporeans will live close to a park.

-One Pearl Bank

-One Pearl Bank is a condominium currently being redeveloped from Pearl Bank Apartments by CapitaLand, coming after an en-bloc sale in 2018.
-The 178m condominium will have two 39-storey towers with 774 units, sky bridges linking the top floor and 18 sky gardens.
-When completed in 2023, the condominium will be the tallest in Outram.

-Avenue South Residence

-Avenue South Residence is a 1074-unit condominium currently being built at Silat Avenue, along the historic KTM Rail Corridor.
-Developed by UOL Group Limited, the project consists of two 56-storey residential tower blocks, five conserved four-storey Singapore Improvement Trust (SIT) blocks, commercial units, and a childcare centre.
-There will also be sky gardens and courts in the entire development.
-When completed in 2026, the twin towers will be the world's tallest prefabricated skyscrapers, a title currently held by another pair of residential buildings in Singapore - Clement Canopy.